Andrzej Sekuła

 Andrzej Sekuła (/pl/; born 19 December 1954) is a Polish cinematographer and film director.
-He was cinematographer on Quentin Tarantino's films Reservoir Dogs and Pulp Fiction.

-Early life

-Sekuła was born in Wrocław, Poland in 1954.

 Career

 He began as a still photographer for a Polish film studio, and served his compulsory conscription in the Polish army as a film cameraman, shooting army exercises that were organized for people like Soviet president Leonid Brezhnev and Romanian president Nicolae Ceausescu.
 He described the shots as good training and like that out of Apocalypse Now.
 He worked for a while as a television documentary cameraman.

-He became interested in cinematography after seeing the work of Oswald Morris in Moulin Rouge and Fiddler on the Roof.
+Sekuła became interested in cinematography after seeing the work of Oswald Morris in Moulin Rouge and Fiddler on the Roof.
 He decided to move to England to study at the National Film School under the tutelage of Morris from 1985 to 1988.
 After that he shot commercials around Europe.

-Yearning for Hollywood, he emigrated to Los Angeles in the late 1980s.
-After working on several short films, he shot his first feature-length theatrical film in the form of Quentin Tarantino's directorial debut Reservoir Dogs.
-He would go on to shoot Tarantino's 1994 Best Picture-nominated Pulp Fiction.
-He made his directorial debut with the 1998 thriller Fait Accompli.
-Other films shot by him include American Psycho, Hackers, Vacancy, and Armored.
+Yearning for Hollywood, Sekuła emigrated to Los Angeles in the late 1980s.
+After working on several short films, he shot his first feature-length film, Reservoir Dogs, made by Quentin Tarantino in his directorial debut before reteaming with Tarantino for his Best Picture-nominated film Pulp Fiction.

+Sekuła made his directorial debut with the 1998 thriller Fait Accompli.
+He then directed Cube 2: Hypercube and The Pleasure Drivers.